 A dedicated app (Slack) keeps you connected to our growing community.
 We’ve got dedicated discussion channels for reading the Bible, prayer requests and mental health support, creativity, and more; plus s a general channel for just being in community, getting to know each other, and sharing life together.
 This is the heartbeat of our community and you will always have trusted and understanding friends and mentors you can turn to share life’s struggles and joys as we grow together.

 Resurrecting Faith is part Fr.
 Shay’s personal story and part activities, ideas, and prompts to guide you moving beyond “deconstruction” so that you can build a faith that fits you and brings you a full and fulfulling life.

-An LGBTQ Christian Guide to Self Care
+Soul Safe: a Guide to Self Care

 We know that it can be tough if those closest to you don’t fully accept your LGBTQ+ identity—we’ve been there.
 That’s why we put together this guide to equip and empower you to take care of yourself around friends, family, and/or a church community that isn’t affirming.
 It’s got video + written lessons, workbooks, printable reminders, journal prompts, guided meditations, and even a Spotify playlist.